 Indian standup comedians: Is Indian Stand-up comedy scene encouraging profanity and abusive language

 Standup comedy in India is still a very new concept for the mainstream Indian audience.
-With the rapid rise of internet penetration and shifting of a large number of television audience to the OTT platforms and other digital streaming platforms like youtube and Instagram, stand up comedians in india are now getting an audience for their shows both offline and online.
-Though a major portion of their audience are from the metro cities of the country, through the digital mediums, Indian stand up comedians specially the Hindi stand up comedians of the country are becoming very popular among the millennials of tier 2 and tier 3 cities of the country.
+With the rapid rise of internet penetration and shifting of a large number of television audiences to the OTT platforms and other digital streaming platforms like youtube and Instagram, stand-up comedians in India are now getting an audience for their shows offline and online.
+Though a major portion of their audience is from the metro cities of the country, through the digital mediums, Indian stand-up comedians especially the Hindi stand-up comedians of the country are becoming very popular among the millennials of tier 2 and tier 3 cities of the country.

-Profanity and abusive language in Indian stand up comedy landscape:
+Profanity and abusive language in the Indian stand up comedy landscape:

-Stand up comedy culture is not a very familiar concept for the Indian audience and even for the mainstream comedians of the country.
-Positive side of this is the flexibility of the new age comedians of the country to try different styles, different topics and even experimenting with sensible, religious and controversial topics.
-India being a vibrant democracy is a home of various religious groups, different language speaking people, different races.
-Some of the Stand up comedians in India had to face a lot of criticisms in recent years because of their contents based on some religious events, beliefs and races.
-Recently Agrima Joshua, a stand up comedian from Lucknow has faced a lot of criticisms because of her remarks on Shivaji Maharaj.
-These are just a few incidences where a comedian was brought into controversy because of his/her contents.
-However the usages of slang are very common now and nobody seems to have any problem with it.
+Stand-up comedy culture is not a very familiar concept for the Indian audience and even for the mainstream comedians of the country.
+The positive side of this is the flexibility of the new-age comedians of the country to try different styles, different topics, and even experimenting with sensible, religious, and controversial topics.
+India being a vibrant democracy is a home of various religious groups, different language-speaking people, different races.
+Some of the Stand-up comedians in India had to face a lot of criticisms in recent years because of their contents based on some religious events, beliefs, and races.
+Recently Agrima Joshua, a stand-up comedian from Lucknow has faced a lot of criticisms because of her remarks on Shivaji Maharaj.
+These are just a few incidences where a comedian was brought into controversy because of his/her content.
+However, the usages of slang are very common now and nobody seems to have any problem with it.

 Stand-up comedy in India is all about storytelling and it's very normal to use some abusive or cuss words in front of an adult grown-up audience to make it feel more realistic.